Difference Between Quartz and Feldspar

 Quartz is a kind of mineral composed primarily of oxygen and silicon atoms.
 SiO4 is the fundamental unit that repeats itself to make the entire quartz.
 Feldspar’s texture is softer than quartz.

-Quartz is often white.
+Quartz is white.
 The hexagonal form of the crystal system.
 Because of its piezoelectric capabilities, quartz is widely employed in the gemstone and electronics industries.

 Feldspar is a kind of mineral compound that mostly consists of oxygen, aluminium, and silicon atoms.
 Feldspar’s repeating unit is KAlSi3O8 – NaAlSi3O8 – CaAl2Si2O8.